-The carrying amounts of the Scheme's assets and liabilities at the end of each reporting period approximate their fair values.
+The carrying amounts of the Scheme's assets and liabilities other than borrowings at the end of each reporting period approximate their fair values.

 The Scheme values its investments in accordance with the accounting policies set out in note 14.